AAArena/First-Closed-Doors-Competition/TheCompetition.md

 * **Gain from Investment** (or Losses, expressed as negative Gains) = Final BTC Balance

+> NOTE: Gain is tracked dynamically taking into account both BTC and USDT balances simultaneously.
+It is expressed in BTC, just like the Initial Balance, by converting the USDT balance at current exchange rates for the purpose of internal calculations.

 #### Winners

 The result of the competition is determined by the position of each algobot in the ranking by the end of the competition.